 University of Wisconsin - Stevens Point earned the #1 spot in our 2021 rankings.
 UW - Stevens Point is a moderately-sized public school located in the town of Stevens Point.
 Upon graduating with a bachelor's degree, soil sciences majors make an average salary of $46,000.

 While working on their bachelor's, soil sciences majors at UW - Stevens Point accumulate an average of around $21,613 in student debt.
 The average monthly payment of a loan this size is about $250, assuming that the borrower is on a 10-year repayment plan.Request Information

 The #2 spot in this year's ranking belongs to Southern Illinois University Carbondale.
-SIUC is a fairly large public school located in the city of Carbondale.
+SIUC is a large public school located in the small city of Carbondale.
 The average salary for a student who gets a bachelor's degree in soil sciences from the school is $40,900.